saurabh-pandey2730/comfy-store/README.md

 ## IMPORTANT !!!

-Try to work on one challenge at a time and observe my solution.
+Try to work on one challenge at a time and observe the solution.
 This approach will make it easier later to identify any potential bugs.

 ## Challenge (1) - Setup